datajango/smithsonian/README.md

 ## Why was this repo was created?

-This repo was created to build new interactrive, collaborative applications that use the Smithsonian Institution Open Access API.
+This repo was created to build new interactive, collaborative applications that use the Smithsonian Institution Open Access API.

 ### Smithsonian Institution Open Access API